the-crypt-keeper/tldw/README.md

       - Grammar and Style checking - A way to check your writing for grammar and style issues.
       - Tone analyzer + Editor - A way to check and modify the tone or style of your writing.
       - Writing Prompts - A way to get writing prompts from an LLM from a desired author.
+    - Import:
-    - Ability to import existing Markdown/text files into the DB, with the ability to set the title, author, and tags for the content.
+      - Existing Markdown/text files into the DB, with the ability to set the title, author, and tags for the content.
-    - Ability to import a list of URLs from a text file, and ingest them all at once.
+      - List of URLs(web scraping), and ingest them all at once.
-    - Ability to import a list of local files(video/audio) from a text file, and ingest them all at once.
+      - List of local files(video/audio) from a text file, and ingest them all at once.
-    - Ability to import Obsidian Vaults into the DB.
+      - Obsidian Vaults into the DB.
 (Imported notes are automatically parsed for tags and titles)
-    - Ability to import prompts.
+      - Prompts.
         - Single or multiple at once, in a zip file.
     - Export functionality for all content, as well as the ability to export the entire DB(It's SQLite...).
     - Backup Management - A way to back up the DB, view backups, and restore from a backup.
 (WIP)
     - 'Trashcan' Support - A way to 'soft' delete content, and restore it if needed.
 (Helps with accidental deletions)